mandysulli/StrainSort_pipeline/README.md

 # StrainSort_pipeline
  The StrainSort pipeline was created for use with complex multi-strain samples.
-StrainSort can identify the strains within you sample, estimate the abundance of each strain within the sample and perform phylogenetic analysis of the strains present.
+StrainSort can identify the strains within your sample, estimate the abundance of each strain within the sample, and perform phylogenetic analysis of the strains present.

 ## WORKFLOW: